Latest EECS News

 The grade of IEEE Fellow is a distinction reserved for select IEEE members who have an extraordinary record of accomplishments in any of the IEEE fields of interest.
 The total number of fellows selected in any one year cannot exceed one-tenth of one-percent of the total voting membership.

-Alan Sahakian, said, "This is a wonderful recognition of Randy’s research accomplishments and leadership in the field of Communications."
+Alan Sahakian, Professor and Chair of EECS, said, "This is a wonderful recognition of Randy’s research accomplishments and leadership in the field of Communications."

 IEEE is the world's largest professional association dedicated to advancing technological innovation and excellence for the benefit of humanity.
 IEEE and its members inspire a global community through IEEE's highly cited publications, conferences, technology standards, and professional and educational activities.